e-n-0/Simple-Updater/README.md

 # <div align=center><img src="https://i.imgur.com/1gvVedX.png" /><br>![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat) [![HitCount](http://hits.dwyl.io/S0me1ne/Simple-Updater.svg)](http://hits.dwyl.io/S0me1ne/Simple-Updater) [![Docs](https://inch-ci.org/github/dwyl/hapi-auth-jwt2.svg)](#code-documentation) </div>

-**Simple Updater** is a library created to help you building an Updater in few lines of code (for your game launcher or other project).
+**Simple Updater** is a library created to help you building an Updater in a few lines of code (for your game launcher or other projects).
 Just download the library, reference it to your project and you are good to go !
 For now, it's only usable with **.NET** *≥ 4.6*
 It's developped in **C#**.
 Check the documention bellow to start using it !  *(An example project is provided in the source)*